needle-mirror/com.unity.localization/Documentation~/Smart/IsMatch-Formatter.md

 Use the [Is Match Formatter](xref:UnityEngine.Localization.SmartFormat.Extensions.IsMatchFormatter) to evaluate [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) to control the output.
 The Is Match Formatter is not included by default.
 You can add it to the Formatters in the [Smart Format Settings](../LocalizationSettings.md#formatters).

+> [!NOTE]
-**Note**: In the options part of the formatter, not all RegEx characters are valid, for example curly braces and parentheses aren’t supported.
-This is because the same parser is used as for all other extensions.
+> In the options part of the formatter, not all regular expression characters are valid.
+For example, curly braces and parentheses aren’t supported because the same parser is used for all other extensions.

 ![Diagram showing the breakdown of the Smart String and how each part is evaluated when using IsMatch.](../images/SmartString-IsMatchSyntax.dot.svg)